 Below you will find helpful descriptions and links to information pertinent to you as a first year student at Wingate University.

-All Wingate students are assigned to an academic advisor.
-Academic advisors assist students in degree planning, scheduling of classes, career exploration and other related issues.
-Students can schedule appointments with their advisors throughout the year and are required to meet with their advisor at least once each semester prior to course registration.
+All Wingate students are assigned to an academic advisor to assist students in degree planning, scheduling of classes, career exploration and other related issues.
+Students can schedule appointments with their advisor throughout the year and are required to meet at least once each semester prior to course registration.

 To learn more about Academic Advising click here.